 Bring plenty of food and water, there are no shops there.

-Xumantunich is another exceptional Maya site to visit in Belize.
-Also surrounded by jungle, when you go up the main pyramid, you’ll get a breathtaking view over the surrounding villages and endless nature.
+Xumantunich is another exceptional Mayan site to visit in Belize.
+Surrounded by jungle, when you go up the main pyramid, you’ll get a breathtaking view of the surrounding villages and endless nature.